Efesencan/BU-Cloud-Computing/README.md

 ## 1. Vision and Goals Of The Project:

 Plug-ins for ChRIS are primarily written in Python programming language along with operational parameters like the minimum number of GPUs, CPU, or RAM that are baked into the code.
 The plug-in developer specifies these plug-in requirements, and each plug-in may have different computational requirements.
 However, currently, the ChRIS system does not have the ability to **check** whether a particular plug-in can be run on a selected compute environment.
 As a result, plug-ins may **fail** to run if their assigned compute environment does not satisfy its minimum requirements.
 Moreover, all the plug-ins that require the output of that failed plug-in will also fail to run.
 The second problem in the ChRIS system is that there is no automated way for **assigning** compute resources to plug-ins.
-However, in the ideal case, users should not be bothered to choose the optimal way of assigning compute resources to their plug-ins because they may not know the answer of the best compute environment to run their analysis in the fastest way or based on their monetary budget.
+However, in the ideal case, end-users should not be bothered to choose the optimal way of assigning compute resources to their plug-ins because they may not know the answer of the best compute environment to run their analysis in the fastest way or based on their monetary budget.
 The third problem is that the ChRIS system does not have descriptive fields in the database to define the specifications of the compute environment.
 Therefore, there is no information about the computational capacity of a compute resource inside the ChRIS backend.

 Our goal for this project is to:
  * Expand the fields of "compute environments" in the database to include more fields that describe the characteristics of a compute environment.